novant-io/novant-skyspark/readme.md

 In cases where this is not desirable, you can disable auto-sync by setting the `novantSyncFreq` on a connector to `"none"`.
 You can manually sync these connectors using the **Conn Tool**.

+The Novant platform trends all data at `1min` intervals; however the default interval we pull data into SkySpark is `15min`.
+To configure SkySpark to sync data at a more granular level, use the `novantHisInterval` tag, were the values can be `"1min"`, `"5min"`, or `"15min"`.
+Note these are `Str` values not Numbers.

 ## Conn Tool